-Quick pay and invoice factoring are two cash-for-truckers methods that trucking companies can leverage to get paid faster.
-Given that it often takes 60 to 90 days or more for carriers to get paid after completing a load and margins are tight, sluggish cash flow is a universal problem and both solutions can prove invaluable.
-However, because these payment accelerators work differently, it’s essential to know the differences between them before choosing one over the other.
+Quick Pay and invoice factoring are two cash-for-truckers methods that companies in the trucking industry can leverage to get paid faster.
+Given that it often takes 60 to 90 days or more for carriers to get paid after completing a load and margins are tight, sluggish cash flow is a universal problem, and both solutions can prove invaluable.
+However, because these payment accelerators work differently, it’s essential to know their differences before choosing one over the other.
 Use this page as a guide.

 How Does Quick Pay Work?

-Quick pay is a service provided by some brokers.
-In these cases, you’ll accept the load from the broker and then the broker will advance payment after the load is complete.
+So, what is Quick Pay for truckers, and how does it work?
+Quick Pay is a service provided by some brokers as a payment option.
+In these cases, you’ll accept the load from the broker, and then the broker will advance payment after the load is complete.
 Payment is usually delivered via wire transfer or direct deposit.
 Depending on your arrangement, payment turnaround time can take anywhere from one to seven days.
-You’ll generally pay additional transaction fees for swifter payments.
+As for Quick Pay fees, you’ll generally pay additional transaction fees for swifter invoice payments.

-What’s the Difference Between Quick Pay and a Fuel Advance?
+What’s the Difference Between Quick Pay for Truckers and a Fuel Advance?

 How Does Invoice Factoring Work?

-You can work with almost any broker or shipper when you’re factoring.
-When you work with a factoring company, you’re not tied down to any specific broker or shipper.
+When you’re factoring, you can work with almost any broker or shipper because you are not tied down to any specific one.
 You can source your own loads, work with any dispatching service, and work with a variety of brokers.
-That means you can accept a better paying load whenever you find one and still get paid fast.
+That means you can accept a better-paying load whenever you find one and still get paid fast.
 However, the client paying the invoice must be creditworthy.
 Most factoring companies offer a credit check service to confirm the debtor is creditworthy and will insist on running a check prior to advancing your payment.
 For this reason, you’ll want to connect with a factoring company before you need their services.
 The approval process is generally quick and is not contingent on the business owner’s credit score, so most carriers will qualify.

 Expect to pay a two to five percent factoring fee for invoice factoring.
-Although Viva’s rates start at just 0.25 percent, most invoice factoring companies charge somewhere between two and five percent of your invoice’s value.
+The cost of factoring is low compared to the benefits your business will get out of the process.
+However, investigating the fees for factoring your invoices with one factoring firm compared to another is recommended.
+Although Viva’s rates start at just 0.25 percent, most invoice factoring companies charge somewhere between two and five percent of your invoice’s value as the factoring fee.
 The final rate is dependent on your contract and considerations such as the size of the invoice, and your total volume.

-Factoring vs Quick Pay: Pick the Option Best for Your Business
+Quick Pay vs. Factoring Services: Pick the Option Best for Your Business

-It’s generally thought the main difference is that factoring is more convenient and quick pay is more affordable, but there are exceptions to this.
+It’s generally thought the main difference is that factoring is more convenient and Quick Pay is more affordable, but there are exceptions to this.
 Viva’s low rates are a prime example.
-Of course, if you’re working with a broker who gives you a lower rate and enough work to keep you busy, there’s no harm in continuing with the quick pay option.
-However, many carriers appreciate the freedom to choose their loads and the improved bargaining power that come with working with a factoring company instead.
+Of course, if you’re working with a broker who gives you a lower rate and enough work to keep you busy, there’s no harm in continuing with the Quick Pay option.
+However, many carriers appreciate the freedom to choose their loads and the improved bargaining power that comes with working with a factoring company instead.
 Plus, there are times you find the best deal with a factoring company rather than a broker, too.

 Request a Complimentary Factoring Rate Quote